TheEvergreenStateCollege/upper-division-cs-23-24/web-24wi/assignments/ndeanon25/infra/api-design/README.md

 ## Software Design Diagram

-GameDeX is still a work in progress, so the software design diagram is incomplete, I completed my back-end and front-end seperately
+GameDeX is currently under development, so the software design is not fully finished.
+I've built the back-end and front-end separately.
+Ideally, my API should link my website to my database, which is hosted on Render, and connect everything to my domain.
+However, I haven't created a diagram to show how everything will work together yet.
+Once completed, the flow will allow users to interact with the website, with requests being handled by the back-end and data being stored and retrieved from the database.
+This setup will ensure a smooth and responsive experience for users accessing GameDeX.

 ### Major Components of GameDeX v.1
 <li> My API design from FrontEndMasters and Schema used in Render</li>